 Fax: (626) 815-4637

 What to Expect

-Once the School of Adult and Professional Studies (APS) receives your application, application fee, and official or unofficial transcripts, your paperwork will be reviewed to determine transfer credit.
+Once APU receives your application, application fee, and official or unofficial transcripts, your paperwork will be reviewed to determine transfer credit.
 Once an enrollment counselor has reviewed your application and transcripts, they will contact and notify you of your admission status.
 After you have been accepted, you will need to turn in the remaining documents required above.
 When the above requirements have been met, you will receive a letter of admission and statement of estimated accepted credits.